whynotavailable/harvester/README.md

 ## Contributions

 I'm not looking for them outside of those I have specifically reached out to.
+This will change once I get the version version going.

+The UI in particular will likely be troublesome cause OIDC.

 ## Important Future Architecture